Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Introduction

 \subsection{Problem Formulation}

 Various convex regularizers (a.k.a. penalties) for enforcing SH exist in the literature.
-In many cases, the choices seem somewhat ad hoc.
-Here we transparently derive our regularizer from the convex relaxation of a mixed integer program (MIP) \cite{bertsimas1997introduction} that enforces SH.
+In many cases, the choices seem somewhat ad hoc and involve auxiliary variables that can increase the memory and computational footprints.
+Here we transparently derive our regularizer via a convex relaxation of a mixed integer program (MIP) \citep{bertsimas1997introduction} that enforces SH.
 In what follows, we denote the interaction column $X_i * X_j $ by $\tilde{X}_{ij}$.
 Performing variable selection under SH for model \eqref{eq:mainmodel} can be naturally expressed using $\ell_0$ regularization: